xingchenzhang/xingchenzhang.github.io/_pages/about.md

 [09/2024] I have been listed among the **<span style="color: red;">World's Top 2% Scientists</span>**
  ([Stanford University's list](https://topresearcherslist.com/), 2024)!

 [09/2024] Welcome Zixian to join my lab as a PhD student!
-Before joining my lab, Zixian received his MSc degree in Applied Machine Learning (with distinction) from Imperial College London.
+Before joining my lab, Zixian received his MSc degree in Applied Machine Learning (with distinction) from **Imperial College London**.
 Zixian is fully funded by an Exeter PhD studentship.

-[09/2024] I started to serve as the Deputy Director of Business Engagement & Innovation at the Department of Computer Science.
+[09/2024] I started to serve as the **Deputy Director of Business Engagement & Innovation** at the Department of Computer Science.

-[07/2024] Our paper "[Predicting Spatio-temporal Traffic Flow: A Comprehensive End-to-end Approach from Surveillance Cameras](https://www.tandfonline.com/doi/epdf/10.1080/21680566.2024.2380915?needAccess=true) " has been accepted by Transportmetrica B: Transport Dynamics.
+[07/2024] Our paper "[Predicting Spatio-temporal Traffic Flow: A Comprehensive End-to-end Approach from Surveillance Cameras](https://www.tandfonline.com/doi/epdf/10.1080/21680566.2024.2380915?needAccess=true) " has been accepted by **Transportmetrica B: Transport Dynamics**.
 This is a collaborative paper with the Transport Systems & Logistics Lab and Personal Robotics Lab at Imperial College London.

 [07/2024] Two of my IEEE T-PAMI papers were selected as **<span style="color: red;">ESI Highly Cited Papers</span>**.